resistics/resistics/docs/source/case-studies/switzerland-2016.rst

 Switzerland 2016
 ----------------

 In 2016, a magnetotelluric survey of northern Swizterland was performed.
+The processing of that survey will appear as a longer case study of using resistics.